 The grade adjacent to the property line walls must remain at original pad grade for three (3) feet clear of the wall unless an approved planter or retaining wall is proposed.
 (See retaining planter walls).

-Finish flatwork paving surfaces or any newly created activity area may not be lowered 77

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-or raised in excess of twelve (12) inches from the original pad level within the lot.
+Finish flatwork paving surfaces or any newly created activity area may not be lowered or raised in excess of twelve (12) inches from the original pad level within the lot.

 2. Drainage

 The drainage pattern established with the original grading of the Lot must be maintained.
 No drainage will be permitted onto Master Association Property or adjacent Lots.